Chapter 11 - Plots

 "But you said this was sabotage!
 Are you accusing the First Mage of sabotaging his own expedition?"
 Teilmein exclaimed?

 "No!
 Of course not!
 I'm saying that when we entered the hold, there were obvious signs that someone had removed the tie downs on the wagon and moved all of the other cargo out of the way so that the wagon would roll back and forth unhindered.
 The blocks that had been carefully set beneath its wheels were gone, and those had been secured to the deck.
 The wagon was already rolling back and forth, hitting the hull on both sides."
 Evenara became animated and leaned forward over the table.
-"I and several of my crew and some soldier rushed below to try and stop the wagon, all of the protective framing around it was already gone by then, smashed to splinters on the deck of the hold, but it did nothing to slow the thing down.
+"I and several of my crew and some soldiers rushed below to try and stop the wagon, all of the protective framing around it was already gone by then, smashed to splinters on the deck of the hold, but it did nothing to slow the thing down.
 Water was already leaking into the hold from cracks in the hull, but we might have been ok if we could have stopped the thing.
 It was designed for smashing through castle gates.
 I lost four good sailors to that monstrosity and 5 good soldiers too, smashed beneath its huge wheels.
 I was attempting to jam a large block beneath one of its wheels when it finally smashed through the hull, ejecting itself, and me, into the ocean well below the waves.
 I was lucky to survive.
 The wagon sunk to the depths as fast as a lukadery deer from a hunt.
 I surfaced and clung to a box for hours, tossed about by the waves until early light revealed me to one of the rescue boats.
 Much longer and I would have lost my strength and drowned, I am sure."

 Torg made an odd little sound from a little behind Rishmond.
-Rishmond seemed to be the only one to hear it as the rest of the table remained silent, some looking at Evenara in disbelief, other's looking at Tybour or staring off to nowhere trying to assimilate the information they'd just been given.
+Rishmond seemed to be the only one to hear it as the rest of the table remained silent, some looking at Evenara in disbelief, others looking at Tybour or staring off to nowhere trying to assimilate the information they'd just been given.

 Tybour finally broke the silence, "So, from what Evenara has said, it appears there was at least one saboteur and more than likely multiple.
 To set that up and remove the blocks and ties would be a job for several men to accomplish in a short time."